mintty/wsltty/README.md

 [mintty wiki, section Interaction with WSL](https://github.com/mintty/mintty/wiki/Tips#interaction-with-wsl-and-other-windows-programs) to patch OpenConsole into your Windows as conhost replacement.

-#### Troubleshooting display glitches ####
+#### Troubleshooting display corruption ####

-The new conhost layer unfortunately still breaks display in certain cases.
-As a workaround, you may switch back to the wslbridge approach with the following setting in a config file (%APPDATA%/wsltty/config):
+With the new conhost/conpty layer unfortunately display appears broken in certain cases.
+Two workarounds are available, both setting an option in a config file (%APPDATA%/wsltty/config):
+* `Baud=999999`

+or
-`WSLbridge=2`.
+* `WSLbridge=2`.

-The wslbridge2 gateway is still deployed with wsltty for that matter.
+The latter switches back to the wslbridge launching approach; the wslbridge2 gateway is still deployed with wsltty for that matter.
 (If for a very old Windows 10 version you still need the original wslbridge gateway, set `WSLbridge=1` and deploy it manually.)